BekzatBagdat/auction-best-bids/README.md

 2. Optional Scripts for Development (Prettier and Lint):

-- Code Formatting: Format your code with Prettier using
+- Code Formatting: Format your code with Prettier using:
 ```bash
 npm run format
 ```